Barracuda's Yosemite Server Backup Errors

 Error 4431: Failed to rename a virtual media extent file

 Seen during a repair of a virtual media that had error 4434.
+You also may see this if your Yosemite user doesn't have Write rights and you are trying a repair.

 Error 4433: There is no recoverable data, repair cannot proceed.